12 Pros And Cons Of Living In Colorado Springs in 2025

 10. Recreational Marijuana is Everywhere

-For some people, the availability of legal recreational marijuana could be a selling point.
-However, for others, the industry is a turn-off.
-When you come to Colorado Springs, you will quickly discover that recreational marijuana stores are very abundant.
-Driving down the street, you’ll pass cars with people who are smoking or vaping marijuana.
+For some people, the availability of recreational marijuana could be a selling point, for others, the industry is a turn-off.
+When you come to Colorado Springs, you will quickly discover that recreational marijuana stores are not available since the City opted out of the sale of recreational marijuana within its jurisdiction. *You can, however, legally consume recreational cannabis, however, purchasing it must be done in neighboring towns if you are from out of state (Recreational)

 11. High Altitude and Dry Air